Reclaim withholding tax on foreign dividends in an ISA or SIPP

 There are two reasons why dealing with WHT is complicated.
 The first is that many countries don’t allow you to get the reduction you’re due under the relevant DTA up front.
 Instead, you have to file for a refund.

 That can be costly and time-consuming.
-Understandably, many stock brokers and wrap providers don’t think it’s worth all this paperwork.
+Understandably, many stock brokers and wrap providers don’t think it’s worth all the paperwork.

 The second is that when you hold foreign stocks through a domestic stock broker, they are usually held in a nominee account.
 This means that the account is in the name of the stock broker (or another intermediary) who is holding them on behalf of you, the beneficiary.